 CANAL BOAT TOURS

-PANAMA DAY TRIP DESTINATIONS
+PANAMA BIRDING DAY TRIP DESTINATIONS

 Gamboa & Summit Ponds

-Bordering Soberania National Park, Gamboa is a sleepy town with a number of open areas that are good for birding and photography.
+Bordering Soberania National Park, Gamboa is a quiet town with a number of open areas that are good for birding and photography.
 Set along the Chagres River, it is a good place to look for King Vulture, Rosy-thrush Tanager, Black-tailed Trogon, Flame-rumped Tanager, and a few species of euphonias.
-The largest rodent in the world, the water-loving Capybara, can also be found here.
+The largest rodent in the world, the water-loving capybara, can also be found here.
 Across from the Summit Zoo and Botanical Gardens are the Summit Ponds.
 Here, there is a chance to see Boat-billed Heron, Capped Heron, Amazon Kingfisher, and if lucky, a pair of Spectacled Owls, among many other species.

 Metropolitan Natural Park